IBM/CPD-Custom-Image-CLI/docs/_build/_sources/index.rst.txt

 2 - Gathering information and registering custom images are specific to Cloud Pak for Data, while building and pushing the custom image can be easily extended to support arbitrary situation.

-3 - You need to know the key to access the Cloud Pak for Data base image repository (**cp.icr.io**), or have access to the OpenShift backend of any 4.0.x Cloud Pak for Data cluster you are building a custom image for from where you will be able to extract the secrets according to the :doc:`Getting Started Guide <getting_started>` in this doc.
+3 - You need to know the key to access the Cloud Pak for Data base image repository (**cp.icr.io**), or have access to the OpenShift backend of any 4.0.x Cloud Pak for Data cluster you are building a custom image for from where you will be able to extract the secrets according to the :doc:`Getting Started Guide <getting_started_WS>` in this doc.

 4 - R Jupyter environment is not tested or supported by this CLI as usually R users prefer Rstudio.
 Contact the author if there is a need.